NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - J6A
     - Added
     - Slow moving air control projectile
-    - Damage is 4 per hit
     - Beats other projectiles like 5A does
 - JY added
 - 5X
+    - Damage decreased from 70 to 64
     - First hit turns around back turned people
     - First hitbox is active for 3 frames (from 1)
     - Second hitboxes are mids (from highs)
     - Second hitboxes are bigger if the first hits
 - 2X
+    - Damage decreased from 90 to 86
     - Does 2X activator that goes into 5X super
     - It starts two frames sooner the hitboxes are bigger
     - First hit turns around back turned people
-    - Activated super does more damage
     - Activated hits four additional times when the shurikens hit the opponent
     - Three less super freeze frames
     - Second hitboxes are mids (from highs)